 Project Manager Interview Questions on Customer Orientation

-Project managers are responsible for understanding the need of the customer and responding in a timely, efficient manner in ways that meet customer expectations.
+Project managers are responsible for understanding the needs of the customer and responding in a timely, efficient manner in ways that meet customer expectations.
 They are also responsible for establishing and maintaining effective relationships and gaining the trust and respect of customers.
 Here are a few questions that are usually asked to gauge the candidate's customer orientation:

 43. How do you ensure you and your team deliver or exceed customer expectations?